YanniTheDev/NCEAResultsBrowserExtension/README.md

 # Somethings to note

-Because each school has a different NCEA Summary URL, you will have to open the manifest.json file and change the URL under the property `matches`.
+Because each school has a different NCEA Summary URL, you will have to open the manifest.json file (in Notepad or some other text editor) and change the URL under the property `matches`.
 It is defaultly set to Nayland.

-> For example if your school is Waimea College, then you would probably change the URL to something like `https://waimea.school.kiwi/results_summary`
+> For example if your school is Waimea College, then you would probably change the URL to something like `https://waimea.school.kiwi/results_summary`.
+Then head back to your browser's extensions settings page and click on **Update**.